- Parents Home

 Syphilis has different stages.
 In the order that they happen, they are:

-late syphilis (also called tertiary syphilis)
+- late syphilis (also called tertiary syphilis)

 What Are the Signs & Symptoms of Primary Syphilis?

 The main symptom of primary syphilis is a one or more chancres (sores).
 They develop about 3 weeks after someone is infected.
 The chancres happens where the sexual contact happened (genitals, mouth, or rectal area).
 They are usually painless.